florianstijven/Browne-data-OTR/README.md

     - `./q-learning.R`, `./q-learning-artificial-data.R`, and `q-learning-MNAR.R` contain the code for
     performing Q-learning in the original Browne data, the artificial Browne data, and the data imputed under MNAR, respectively.
-    - `./VSC` contains code that was run on HPC infrastructure.
-This code was used for value search estimation.
-This code is organized into three sub-directories:
+    - `./VSC/` contains code that was run on HPC infrastructure.
+This code was used for value search estimation and is organized into three sub-directories:
         1. `./VSC/R-scripts`: This directory contains the R-scripts that were run on the HPC infrastructure.
         2. `./VSC/job-files`: This directory contains the slurm files used